 It is in these definitions that my own outlook emerges through the choices of art practice to call up within this purview.
 My own examples exemplify a rebuttal of the pervasive cinematic trope that requires big teams, big budgets (in artistic terms) and the need to travel to shoot what is "elsewhere."
+Instead my own examples are locally grounded and globally oriented.
 They offer an alternative to expensive installations that require fabricators and a team of technicians.
 Instead Ruth Novaczek and Doug Fishbone work with lo-fi, imagery that is accessible without a budget on equipment that is generally affordable.
+The artists that I champion below are working in this way in the work that I analyse.